-Trade receivables turnover days of the Group during the year increased significantly to approximately 145 days (2019: approximately 129 days) as most of the sales for the year was generated in the fourth quarter of 2020 and slower settlements from customers, resulting in a significant increase in the trade receivables.
-Trade receivables as at 31 December 2020 increased by approximately 26.3% to approximately HK\$3,976 million, compared to approximately HK\$3,147 million as at 31 December 2019.
+Trade receivables turnover days of the Group during the year decreased to approximately 139 days (2020: approximately 145 days) due to faster settlements from customers.
+Trade receivables as at 31 December 2021 increased by approximately 8.1% to approximately HK\$4,297 million, as compared with approximately HK\$3,976 million as at 31 December 2020.

-Trade and bills payables turnover days of the Group during the year increased to approximately 60 days (2019: approximately 50 days) due to the increase in purchases of materials in the fourth quarter of 2020 in order to cope with the increase in sales.
+Trade and bills payables turnover days of the Group during the year decreased to approximately 48 days (2020: approximately 60 days) due to the decrease in purchases of materials in the fourth quarter of 2021 in order to strengthen the control of inventory level.
+As at 31 December 2021, there was a decrease in the Group's trade and bills payables of approximately 4.7% to approximately HK\$1,333 million (31 December 2020: approximately HK\$1,400 million).